brikyland/briky-smart-contract/docs/Contracts/common/utilities/FixedMath.md

-# Solidity API

-## FixedMath
+# FixedMath

 Math library for unsigned 128.128 fixed-point arithmetic functions.

+{% hint style="info" %}
-_`Fixed` is a type of unsigned 128.128 fixed-point decimal, represented by an unsigned 256-bit value:
+`Fixed` is a type of unsigned 128.128 fixed-point decimal, represented by an unsigned 256-bit value:
 -   The upper 128 bits store the integer part
--   The lower 128 bits store the fractional part._
+-   The lower 128 bits store the fractional part.
+{% endhint %}

-### DivisionByZero
+## DivisionByZero

 ```solidity
 error DivisionByZero()